Best wireless earbuds Buying Guide: Welcome to What Hi-Fi?'s round-up of the best wireless earbuds you can buy in 2020.

 Read the full review: Jaybird Vista

-If you think some gym accessories are as appealing as a middle-aged man in lycra, check out the Sennheiser CX Sport.
+If you think some gym accessories are as appealing as a middle-aged man in lycra, check out the Sennheiser CX Sport wireless earbuds.
 Sure, they have neon yellow accents, but they're not 'all the gear no idea': they sound satisfyingly solid, with a powerful delivery that should get you going for one more squat.

 Sporty touches include a choice of rubberised ear fins which help lock the buds in place for a secure fit, plus an IPX4 rating, meaning they're splash and sweat-resistant.
 Handy if your buds tend to be flung in the bottom of a wet gym bag.